vestd/FeatureFlags/readme.md

 ## Contributing

-Contributions are accepted but this package is being developed primarily for use within the Vestd app so if you use case differs to much from what we need it may not be accepted.
+Contributions are accepted but this package is being developed primarily for use within the Vestd app so if your use case differs too much from what we need it may not be accepted.